 SWANSON: But there are many fewer barges making the trip this year.
-The Upper Mississippi usually transports more than half of the country's grain exports and in normal years has grain barge traffic jams.
-Farmers with corn to sell are getting more than $7 a bushel domestically so they don't need corn exporters like Rick Dusek who works for the big grain exporter CHS Incorporated.
+The Upper Mississippi usually transports more than half of the country's grain exports and in normal years, has grain barge traffic jams.
+Farmers with corn to sell are getting more than $7 a bushel domestically, so they don't need corn exporters like Rick Dusek, who works for the big grain exporter CHS Inc.

-SWANSON: CHS isn't the only exporter buying corn from foreign countries like Brazil, Argentina and the Ukraine.
+SWANSON: CHS isn't the only exporter buying corn from foreign countries like Brazil, Argentina and Ukraine.

 MARK KLEIN: In South America, you know, we have a presence where we can buy and store grain as well as process it - in Europe, in Eastern Europe, in Australia.

-SWANSON: Mark Klein works for Ag giant Cargill.
-But most U.S. exporters don't have such a global reach.
-While the Scoular Company is able to buy some corn from other countries Bob Luddington says it's hurting the company's bottom line.
+SWANSON: Mark Klein works for ag giant Cargill.
+But most U.S. exporters don't have a global reach.
+While The Scoular Company is able to buy some corn from other countries Bob Ludington says it's hurting the company's bottom line.

-BOB LUDDINGTON: Our forecast is to be down slightly from the past several years and that's really due to our elevators, where we will handle less grain due to the drought.
+BOB LUDINGTON: Our forecast is to be down slightly from the past several years.
+And that's really due to our elevators, where we will handle less grain due to the drought.

-SWANSON: Luddington says they'll eventually find the corn they need to fill their orders but it will be more expensive and take them more time and effort.
+SWANSON: Ludington says they'll eventually find the corn they need to fill their orders; but it will be more expensive, and take them more time and effort.
 The company is now hoping for a bumper domestic crop next year.

-LUDDINGTON: Yeah, next year we'll probably be: where we going to put it all?
-That's where we hope.
-Where we're going to pull it all?
-We'll be scraping off dirt, be able to pile grain on the ground - that's what we're all hoping for.
+LUDINGTON: Yeah, next year, our problem will be where we're going to put it all.
+That's what we hope.
+Where we're going to pull it all - we'll be scraping off dirt, be able to pile grain on the ground; that's what we're all hoping for.